Loop Algorithm for Quantum Transverse Ising Model in a Longitudinal Field: results

 When the repulsive interaction dominates, the atoms in the blockade radius $R_b=(V/\Omega)^{1/6}$ of the Rydberg atom can not be excited to the Rydberg state so that the system enters into the $\mathbb{Z}_2$ ordered phase characterized by the order parameter: staggered magnetization $|M_s|=|\sum_i(-1)^i(n_i-1/2)|$ \cite{Melko_SSEforRydberg,Rydberg_chain}.
-To simulate the quantum phase transition (QPT) from the ordered phase to the disordered phase, we set $R_b=1.2$ and inverse temperature $\beta=20$ with $\Omega=1$ as the energy unit.
+To simulate the quantum phase transition (QPT) from the ordered phase to the disordered phase, we set $R_b=1.2$ and inverse temperature $\beta=20$ with $\Omega = 1$ as the energy unit.
 The long-range interaction is truncated to the third nearest-neighbor site.
 The chain contains 51 sites with open boundary conditions \cite{Melko_SSEforRydberg,Rydberg_chain}.

-As demonstrated in Fig.\ref{fig3}(a), the staggered magnetization per site $|M_s|/N$ increasing from zero to finite indicates the QPT exits at $\Delta\approx\Omega$ and the identity of the simulation result from both algorithms proves the correctness of loop algorithm.
-Comparing the auto-correlation times of both line $\tau_{\mathrm{mc}}^{\mathrm{line}}$ and loop algorithm $\tau_{\mathrm{mc}}^{\mathrm{loop}}$, we can find their ratio $\tau_{\mathrm{mc}}^{\mathrm{line}}/\tau_{\mathrm{mc}}^{\mathrm{loop}}$ indicates the loop algorithm has shorter auto-correlation time, in other words, faster to achieve same simulation precision.
+As demonstrated in Fig.~\ref{fig3}(a), the staggered magnetization per site $|M_s|/N$ increasing from zero to a finite value indicates the QPT exists at $\Delta\approx\Omega$ and the identity of the simulation result from all three algorithms proves the correctness of the loop algorithm.
+Comparing the auto-correlation times of line $\tau_{\mathrm{mc}}^{\mathrm{line}}$ and loop algorithm $\tau_{\mathrm{mc}}^{\mathrm{loop}}$, we can find their ratio $\tau_{\mathrm{mc}}^{\mathrm{line}}/\tau_{\mathrm{mc}}^{\mathrm{loop}}$ (see Fig.~\ref{fig3}(b)) indicates the loop algorithm has a shorter auto-correlation time, in other words, faster to achieve same simulation precision.
 In the small longitudinal field region $1\lesssim\Delta\lesssim3$, the ratio is close to two.
 The large fluctuation around the quantum critical point may result from the critical slowing down.
 At a large longitudinal field where the line algorithm suffers from low acceptability, the loop algorithm demonstrates a significant improvement, offering approximately fourfold or even greater acceleration.
+The inset of Fig.~\ref{fig3}(b) demonstrates the comparison between the auto-correlation times of conventional loop $\tau_{\mathrm{mc}}^{\mathrm{loop_c}}$ and loop algorithm $\tau_{\mathrm{mc}}^{\mathrm{loop}}$.
+When closing to the particle-hole symmetry point, the improvement of our algorithm on the auto-correlation time is not too much, and its advantage is most pronounced for $\Delta<1$, where it outperforms the conventional algorithm by more than an order of magnitude.